kHarshit/kHarshit.github.io/_posts/2017-10-06-data-leakage-a-big-problem.md

 You can minimize data leakage by:
 * performing data preparation within each cross-validation fold separately, not using the entire dataset.
 * splitting off a validation set for final sanity check of developed models.

+Cross-validation is a powerful tool for detecting data leakage.
+If your model achieves suspiciously high scores during cross-validation but fails on a held-out test set or in production, data leakage is a likely culprit.
+The consistent leakage across folds produces uniformly high scores that do not generalize.

 Before building the model, look for features highly correlated with the target value.
 Also, if your model is performing too good to be true, it may be an indication of data leakage.
 Data leakage is one the most common machine learning problems.
 So, it must be taken care of.